paulwarren/nzde/dict/P/README.md

 ## prime lamb farmer

 <b>1</b> <i>n.</i> (Rural) a farmer who fattens lambs for slaughter, [also a fat lamb farmer.]

+## Prime Minister

+ <i>n.</i> . [[? date] G.H.
+Scholefield (ed) NZ Parliamentary Record [?p] [Mr Seddon was first Premier to assume the title, which he did in 1899.
+It was officially used in the N.Z.
+Yr Bk of 1900+5 the Parliamentary debates of 1902, it was used in the constitutional debates in the 1st session of the 1st N.Z.
+Parliament in 1854, + it appeared in the schedule of the Civil List Act of 1873.] [check this] The operative date for the introduction of this term to official documents was August 1900, although from context in NZPD in which it was used (more than once) by Prime Minister Seddon (who was still addressed in Parliament as Premier during the debate), it appears to have been in some general use before that date.]

 ## prime off mother